 A balance guaranteed interest rate swap linked to class A to E notes balance is in place to hedge the mismatch between fixed rate assets and floating rate notes.
-Under the terms of the swap, the issuer pays a fixed rate and receives 1m Euribor.
+Under the terms of the swap, the issuer pays a fixed rate and receives 1m Euribor, floored at zero.